Stockholm riots challenge image of happy, generous state

 Policing in Stockholm has already been the focus of controversy this year, with allegations that police were picking out darker-skinned immigrants for identity checks in subway trains.

+Alikalay Adan, a youth worker who had tried to mediate between police and rioters, criticized police for “coming out here screaming and with batons drawn”, but said some of the local community must share the blame.

+“Everyone is like a family out here, and it is sad when a few destroy everything and give the area a bad name.”

-Additional reporting by Johan Ahlander, Simon Johnson, Niklas Pollard and Mia Shanley; Writing by Alistair Scrutton; Editing by Kevin Liffey and Cynthia Osterman
+Additional reporting by Simon Johnson, Niklas Pollard and Mia Shanley; Writing by Alistair Scrutton; Editing by Kevin Liffey